0xEigenLabs/eigen-zkvm/README.md

-# EigenZKit
+# eigen-zkvm

-EigenZKit is a hybrid proof system toolkits, allowing the developers to write Zero-knowledge applications, proving with the hybrid proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.
+eigen-zkvm is a zkVM on hybrid proof system, allowing the developers to write Zero-knowledge applications, proving with the hybrid proof system to achieve no trusted setup, constant on-chain proof size and low gas cost, and finally generating the solidity verifier.

 * [x] Transpile R1CS to PlonK prove system, with aggregation proof;